 Tuition fee loans

-Tuition fee loans are paid directly to your university or college.
-You don't repay it until you're working and earning, the repayment threshold is £21,000 per year.
+Tuition fee loans are paid directly to your university or college - it doesn't matter if you already have a student loan from your undergraduate degree.
+You can still apply for this loan to support your teacher training.
+You won't repay a penny until you're working and earning.
+The repayment threshold is £21,000 per year (or £25,000 for English and Welsh students who started their undergraduate course on or after 1 September 2012).
 If you live in Scotland and are planning to do your training there, you don't normally need to pay tuition fees.
 To check your eligibility, visit:

 - Student Finance England